 Animals use levers

-A long time after that, maybe around ten million years ago, some kinds of animals figured out how to use artificial levers to get work done.
+A long time after that, maybe around ten million years ago, some kinds of animals figured out how to use an artificial lever to get work done.
 Sea otters, for example, use rocks to pry open seashells to get sea urchins or abalones to eat.
 Orangutans use sticks to pry open pieces of spiny fruit to eat the seeds inside.

 People have probably used levers as tools for at least two hundred thousand years, as long as there have been people on earth.
 At first, people used levers the way otters and orangutans do, to break into shells and fruits to eat the food inside.
 A bow and arrow is a kind of lever.
-By about 17,000 BC, people were also using levers as atlatls, or spear-throwers, to be able to throw spears farther and harder than before.
+By about 17,000 BC, people were also using atlatls, or spear-throwers, to be able to throw spears farther and harder than before.